 Understanding the Standard Deviation

 The standard deviation is a statistical measure of how spread out numbers are.
 Low standard deviation indicates that the values tend to be close to the mean, i.e. everyone that answered the question is of a similar opinion.
-If you for example have a standard deviation of 4 and a mean of 6, this means some people may have responded with a 2 and others with a 10, whereas a standard deviation of 1 with a mean of 5 means that all answers were e.g. between 4 and 6.
+If you, for example, have a standard deviation of 4 and a mean of 6, this tells us about the variability and average response of the employees.
+The mean (in this case, 6) represents the average score given by the employees.
+The standard deviation (in this case, 4) means that the responses are relatively spread out, indicating a greater diversity of opinions among the employees.

 Therefore finding out which questions had a high standard deviation will show you which topics polarize your employees more.
 If a question has a very high standard deviation, meaning people are not unanimous about it, you could e.g. see whether this question received any written comments that help you understand why opinions diverge.